 They noted they felt heavier than other shoes, but also seemed well-balanced.

 - Cons: Pricey, heavier, stiffer, and had a high cuff

 When you researched what to do in Denali National Park, we’re pretty sure backpacking was at the top of the list.
 You’ll need a backpack that can hold a tent and your gear.
 There are many good ones on the market that will handle a variety of preferences and needs.

+The Osprey Atmos AG 65 for men and the Aura AG 65 for women are ideal for multi-day, backcountry hiking.
 The packs feature an anti-gravity suspension that minimizes the weight and should be comfortable for at least five days with no more than 40 lbs.

 Get the perfect fit with the adjustable harness and hip belt.
 Store extras in the convenient front mesh pocket.
 There is also an internal sleeve for hydration systems and there’s even a place to stow your trekking pole.